Everything You Need to Know About Prayer Plant Meaning, Popular Types, and How-to-Grow at Home

 Speaking of Prayer Plants, these plants symbolize daily prayer of gratitude as the reflective action.
 The leaves of prayer-plants curl up every night, almost like they’re praying.
 These make excellent gifting plants, particularly when offering thanks or gratitude.

 How to Grow Prayer Plants

 Prayer Plants are generally easy to grow successfully at home.
 There are a few key pointers to follow that we’ll cover here.
-Prayer plants thrive best when provided with conditions like that of a temperate greenhouse – think mild to warm throughout the day and moisture rich whenever possible.
+Prayer plants thrive best when provided with conditions like that of a temperate greenhouse – think mild to warm throughout the day and moisture-rich whenever possible.

 What is the best soil mix?

 Generally, prayer plants prefer acidic soil that drains really well.
 A good peat-based moss mixed with sand and a handful of perlite would be great.
-Make sure you buy a pre-packaged and clean material that has been processed commercially and free of weed seeds and insects.
+Make sure you buy a pre-packaged and clean material that has been processed commercially and is free of weed seeds and insects.